Fort White, Florida: Schools

 The original Fort White High School was constructed during 1915, and an auditorium was added in 1936.
 Separate elementary school classrooms were completed in 1938.

 The last high school class to graduate was in 1969, about the same time desegregation and integration forced the closing of the black schools in the area.
 At that time, there weren't enough children to justify a high school in Fort White; students in grades 9–12 were bused 20 mi to Columbia High School in Lake City for over 30 years.
 After Ichetucknee Springs State Park opened in 1971, the population in the south end of the county steadily grew to the point where the need for a local facility was substantiated.

-A $25 million high school was completed in December 2000 for grades 6–12, having opened in August 2000, in temporary buildings because of construction delays.
+A $25 million high school was completed in December 2000 for grades 6–12 after opening in August 2000 in temporary buildings because of construction delays.
 The school had been scheduled for completion in August 2000.
 Fort White High School graduated the first class in a generation in 2001.
 A new Fort White Middle School for grade 6 was completed prior to the 2008–2009 school year.
-The rest of the middle school (for grades 7 and 8) has recently been finished and is in use, though the middle and high school are still joined.
+The rest of the middle school (for grades 7 and 8) has been finished and is in use, though the middle and high school are still joined.